 We know that it can be difficult to find the right health professional to provide release of a tongue and lip tie, particularly for young children, adolescents and adults.
 Our focus is for children aged 3 and up, including adults.

 For infants and younger children, we recommend that you seek the advice first from your child’s other healthcare providers such as their GP or Paediatric Physician, Lactation consultant, or Speech Pathologist.
 We welcome referrals from these providers, and we also welcome direct booking requests from parents and caregivers should you prefer to deal with us directly.
 The Royal Melbourne Children’s Hospital has an excellent guide for parents about tongue ties available for parents who breastfeed.

 What is a Tongue and Lip Tie?

-Tongue and lip ties are a developmentally unique feature of your child where a band of soft tissue has formed in a way that restricts free movement of the lip or tongue or cheek.
+Tongue and lip ties are a developmentally unique feature of your child where a band of soft tissue has formed in a way that for some, restricts free movement of the lip or tongue or cheek.
 Normal anatomy comes in a wide range of variations and these differences should not be mistaken for “problems”.
-For most people, these ties have no practical impact on daily life or on their general health.
+For most people, these anatomical features have no practical impact on daily life or on their general health.
 For some however, they may be a significant problem for speech, eating or undertaking certain mouth, tongue or lip movements or for the effective performance of oral hygiene.